tesseral-labs/docs/fern/pages/concepts/organizations.md

 #### Log in with Microsoft

 Identified in the [Backend API](/docs/backend-api-reference) as `logInWithMicrosoft`, this boolean field represents whether [Login with Microsoft](/docs/login-methods/primary-factors/log-in-with-microsoft) is enabled for the Organization.

+#### Log in with GitHub

+Identified in the [Backend API](/docs/backend-api-reference) as `logInWithGithub`, this boolean field represents whether [Login with GitHub](/docs/login-methods/primary-factors/log-in-with-github) is enabled for the Organization.

 #### Log in with email